Demeter29/votc_docs/installation.md

 ### Requirements

-The application is not compatible with cloud gaming services that do not forward clipboards like Geforce Now.
+* The application is not compatible with cloud gaming services that do not forward clipboards like Geforce Now.

+* The language of CK3 must be in English!

+* Ironman saves are not compatible with the mod!

+* achievements unfortunately cannot be earned while the mod is enabled.